 Anger Management Treatment

 Anger management treatment is meant for those who struggle to contain their aggressive and violent behaviour when they experience the emotion of anger.
-The purpose of the treatment is to both decrease the feeling of anger as well as managing and controlling the response to the emotion.
+The purpose of the treatment is to both decrease the feeling of anger and managing and controlling the response to the emotion.

 Learning how to manage anger can be beneficial to the people with the problem and the people around them who are often the victims of this behaviour, both physically and emotionally.